ngxtension/ngxtension-platform/docs/src/content/docs/utilities/navigation-end.md

 ---
 title: injectNavigationEnd
-description: ngxtension/navigation-end
+description: An Angular utility to create an Observable that emits NavigationEnd events from the Angular Router.
 ---

-The `injectNavigationEnd` function is a utility for creating an `Observable` that emits when a navigation ends.
-It might perform tasks after a route navigation has been completed.
+## Import

 ```ts
 import { injectNavigationEnd } from 'ngxtension/navigation-end';